Best computer speakers 2023: upgrade your desktop audio

 -

-Versatile, simple to use and nicely put together, these are also on the affordable side – we tested them at £389 / $599 / AU$899.
-They're not the most compact pair on this list, but they offer such a versatile range of features that we'd certainly find a way to accommodate them on our desktop for powerful sound.
+Versatile, simple to use, nicely put together and extremely affordable, the Q Acoustics M20 might not be the most compact pair of powered speakers on this list, but they offer such a versatile range of features that we'd certainly find a way to accommodate them on our desktop.

 Q Acoustics has made an unfussy, just-add-source set of powered speakers that we find impossible to dislike.
-With all of the amplification squirrelled away in the master speaker and the plethora of connectivity and placement options covered, the M20 is far more likely to become your entire music system than it is simply your new desktop speakers – and for this money, you’ll be hard pushed to better the sound quality with hi-fi separates.
+With all of the amplification squirrelled away in the master speaker and the plethora of connectivity and placement options covered, the M20 are far more likely to become your entire music system than simply your new desktop speakers – and for this money, you’ll be hard pushed to better the sound quality with hi-fi separates.
+Well worth considering.

 A terrific, feature-packed, premium system from KEF that looks and sounds fantastic.
-(Image credit: KEF)
+(Image credit: What Hi-Fi?)

-What Hi-Fi?
-Awards 2022 winner.
-A fantastic, multi-talented streaming system that's perfect for smaller rooms.
+A fantastic, multi-talented streaming system that's perfect for desktops and smaller rooms.

 Specifications